 Tensou Sentai Goseiger has the one who takes the cake.
 At first Buredoran simply knows things the others don't and keeps the real deal to himself, but in the end he's actually using the strengths of all three villain organization to further his own plan.
 He's a fallen Gosei Angel who wants to use the power that will resurrect everyone for the final judgment at the end of the world to instead erase all life.
 His supposed bosses were actually so far beneath him it's not funny.

-Tom Zarek on Battlestar Galactica starts working to topple or undermine President Roslin as soon as he's introduced, stopping just short of an assassination attempt.
+Battlestar Galactica (Reimagined): Tom Zarek starts working to topple or undermine President Roslin as soon as he's introduced, stopping just short of an assassination attempt.
 After Roslin suffers a Heroic BSOD in "A Disquiet Follows My Soul", he partners with Gaeta to stage a mutiny and take control of the fleet, and shows signs of usurping him as well.

-Arch-fiend Sylar of Heroes.
+Arch-fiend Sylar.
 Every volume features a major Big Bad either directly or indirectly recruiting him as their Dragon.
 Because Evil Is Not a Toy, it never ends well for anyone except Sylar.

 Emile Danko was this to Nathan Petrelli in Volume 4.
 When Danko took over he was much worse

-Samir Mehran in season 8 of 24.
+24: Samir Mehran in season 8.
 Although, unlike most examples of the trope, he didn't plan it all along, he only decided to overthrow his boss (Farhad Hassan) when said boss proved unwilling to threaten New York with a dirty bomb to force the Americans to give up President Hassan.

 Sulu plots to get rid of both Kirk and Spock, but suddenly finds himself badly outnumbered when Marlena uses the Tantalus Field to wipe out his men.